Status and phase

 Has received any of the following within the specific time frame specified:

 Have any unresolved toxicity of Grade ≥2 from previous anticancer treatment, except for Grade 2 alopecia or skin pigmentation.
-Patients with other chronic but stable Grade 2 toxicities may be allowed to enroll after agreement between the investigator and Sponsor.
+Participants with other chronic but stable Grade 2 toxicities may be allowed to enroll after agreement between the Investigator and Sponsor.

 Past medical history of interstitial lung disease, treatment-related pneumonitis (any grade), or evidence of clinically active interstitial lung disease.